MicrosoftDocs/dataexplorer-docs/data-explorer/external-tables-managed-identities.md

 # Authenticate external tables with managed identities

 An [external table](kusto/query/schema-entities/externaltables.md) is a schema entity that references data stored outside the Azure Data Explorer database.
+External tables can reference data in Azure Storage or SQL Server.

-External tables can be defined to reference data in Azure Storage or SQL Server.
-Authentication is done using a secret - a SAS URI for Azure Storage, or a username and password for of SQL Server - or using a Managed Identity.
-In this article, you'll learn how to create external tables that authenticate to Azure Storage with a user-assigned managed identity.
+In this article, you'll learn how to create external tables that authenticate with a managed identity.

 ## Assign a managed identity to your cluster